|Nutritional Guidelines (per serving)|

 |% Daily Value*|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 For authenticity's sake, it is important to cut the onions "a la pluma," or like feathers.
 Slice them into very thin half moons, retaining the curve of the onion, so that they look like little curls on the plate.
 In Peru, this salsa is made with ají chile peppers, but jalapeños make a reasonable substitute.
-(Just be sure to wear gloves when seeding and slicing the chilis.)
-Some people also add tomatoes and/or garlic.
+(Be sure to wear gloves when seeding and slicing the chilis.)
+Some people also add tomatoes and garlic.

 - 2 red onions (sliced into very thin half moons)

 - 1 to 2 ají peppers (or jalapenos: seeded and sliced into very thin matchsticks, to taste)

 - 1 tablespoon cilantro (chopped fresh, or parsley, or a combination of both)